Pylons/pyramid/docs/narr/introduction.rst

 :term:`Pylons`.
 For example :mod:`repoze.bfg` allows you to explicitly resolve a URL to a :term:`context` object before invoking a :term:`view`.
-Pylons and other Python "MVC" frameworks have no such intermediate step; they resolve a URL directly to a controller.
+Pylons and other Python "MVC" frameworks have no such intermediate step; they resolve a URL directly to a "controller".
 Another example: using the :mod:`repoze.bfg` security subsystem assumes that you're willing to attach an :term:`ACL` to a :term:`context` object; the ACL is checked by the framework itself